carpentries-incubator/genome-mining/_episodes/09-metabolomics.md

-After selecting the files, we need to adjust the parameters for our network Since our data was collected using a high-resolution LC-MS/MS, we could adjust the -"Precursor Ion Mass Tolerance" to 0.02 Da
+After selecting the files, we need to adjust the parameters for our network Since our data was collected using a high-resolution LC-MS/MS, we could adjust the
+- "Precursor Ion Mass Tolerance" to 0.02 Da
     This value affects the clustering of nearly identical MS/MS spectra through MS-Cluster.
--"Fragment Ion Mass Tolerance" to 0.02 Da
+- "Fragment Ion Mass Tolerance" to 0.02 Da
     Sets the allowable deviation in m/z values for fragment ions when clustering MS/MS spectra

 <a href="../fig/FBMN_10.jpg">